qafedev/forms-conversion-documentation/enter_query_mode.md

 The "clear" built-in will remove the data of all components inside the panel, the panel is then hidden, by setting its visible property to false.

-Unfortunately, clearing the panel is not enough.
-This is because earlier, we defined a variable named departmentNameSearch.
-We need to override it's value.
+Clearing is done reset the search panel; meaning that it clears the value of all components inside the referred panel

-This will make sure that when calling loadDepartments, all departments are retrieved.
+This will make sure that when calling loadDepartments, all departments are fetched without any filters applied.

 With the glue hardened, the views in place and the queries all set up;
-we have achieved enter-query-mode like behaviour in QAFE.
+we have achieved enter-query-mode like behavior in QAFE.